 While we cannot guarantee that Congregation Shalom is a nut-free or allergen-free zone, it is our intent to diminish the possibility of allergic reactions.
 Our ability to do so depends on every parent taking these food-restriction policies seriously.
 We all want students at Congregation Shalom to be safe.
 With this in mind, we ask that no parent bring in any food or snack for the entire class without either the Director of Education, the Office Administrator, or a teacher checking the ingredients, as we do not want to risk exposing any child to an allergen that could be life-threatening.

+CLASS DINNERS AND SPECIAL EVENTS

+Building a cohesive community is important to supporting our child’s positive Jewish education experience.
+Each class, Grades 1 through 6, has the opportunity to gather for a dinner together with families once per academic year.
+Participation in these family dinners fosters a feeling of belonging, support, and inclusion for the students in Congregation Shalom Religious School.
+Attendance at the class dinner for your child’s grade level is highly encouraged.
+While there is a nominal fee per person associated with the class dinners, in order to cover the cost of food and supplies, it is the intent of the Class Dinner committee to make this opportunity available to all students and their families.
+Families with financial concerns about the class dinner fee should discuss their situation with the Director of Education.

+Class dinners usually take place 1 hour prior to the associated grade level Family Shabbat.
+You are encouraged to check the temple calendar for the current year dates, as this may change from year to year.

+In addition to class dinners, families often have the opportunity to participate in other special events as part of the School and Temple community.
+Special events may include holiday themed parties, pot luck dinners, or special Havdallah services.
+Participation in these special events is also highly encouraged as a means of expanding your child’s Jewish learning and membership in a vibrant community.

 BAR AND BAT MITZVAH REQUIREMENTS